langchain-ai/langgraph/docs/docs/concepts/memory.md

 ## Short-term memory

 Short-term memory lets your application remember previous interactions within a single [thread](persistence.md#threads) or conversation.
-A [thread](persistence.md#threads) organizes multiple interactions in a session, similar to the way an email or slack thread groups messages in a single conversation.
+A [thread](persistence.md#threads) organizes multiple interactions in a session, similar to the way email groups messages in a single conversation.

 LangGraph manages short-term memory as part of the agent's state, persisted via thread-scoped checkpoints.
-This state can normally includes the conversation history along with other stateful data, such as uploaded files, generated artifacts, and other results from side-effects.
+This state can normally include the conversation history along with other stateful data, such as uploaded files, retrieved documents, or generated artifacts.
 By storing these in the graph's state, the bot can access the full context for a given conversation while maintaining separation between different threads.

 Since conversation history is the most common form of representing short-term memory, in the next section, we will cover techniques for managing conversation history when the list of messages becomes **long**.
 If you want to stick to the high-level concepts, continue on to the [long-term memory](#long-term-memory) section.

 ### Managing long conversation history

 Long conversations pose a challenge to today's LLMs.
-The full history may (a) not even fit inside an LLM's context window, resulting in an irrecoverable error.
-Even _if_ your LLM technically supports the full context length, most LLMs (b) still perform poorly over long contexts.
+The full history may not even fit inside an LLM's context window, resulting in an irrecoverable error.
+Even _if_ your LLM technically supports the full context length, most LLMs still perform poorly over long contexts.
 They get "distracted" by stale or off-topic content, all while suffering from slower response times and higher costs.

 Managing short-term memory is an exercise of balancing [precision & recall](https://en.wikipedia.org/wiki/Precision_and_recall#:~:text=Precision%20can%20be%20seen%20as,irrelevant%20ones%20are%20also%20returned) with your application's other performance requirements (latency & cost).
 As always, it's important to think critically about how you represent information for your LLM and to look at your data.
 We cover a few common techniques for managing message lists below and hope to provide sufficient context for you to pick the best tradeoffs for your application: